1jsingh/negtome/README.md

 Using a negative prompt for avoiding generation of undesired concepts has emerged as a widely adopted approach.
 However, capturing complex visual concepts using text-alone is often not feasible (e.g, child in park in Fig. below) and can be insufficient (e.g., for removing copyrighted characters).

-NegToMe explores a different direction, proposing to perform adversarial guidance directly using images (as opposed to text alone).
+We propose NegToMe, which proposes to perform adversarial guidance directly using images (as opposed to text alone).
 The key idea is simple: even if describing the undesired concepts is not effective or feasible in text-alone
 (e.g.: child in park} for figure below), we can directly use the visual features from a reference image in order to adversarially guide the generation process.